 Dateline: Tivat, Montenegro

-What’s interesting about US citizenship renunciants is that very few of them hate the United States.
-Not that many are even totally opposed to paying some taxes.
+What’s interesting about former US citizens is that very few of them hate the United States.
+Not many are even totally opposed to paying some taxes.
 What drives them over the edge is the byzantine tax code, reporting requirements, and total unfairness of the US system of citizenship-based taxation that requires them to file, report, and pay tax no matter where they live.

 One couple I’ve been helping recently made their reasons for wanting to renounce crystal clear: they’re tired of the FATCA filing requirements.

 A couple of years ago, I had some hope that the 2016 election or even Trump’s tax reforms might help US citizens living and working abroad, but unfortunately, this onerous tax law remains in place.
 So, will the US ever wise up and repeal FATCA?